Yuriyiv/HiFi-GAN-Vocoder/README.md

-# Audio-Visual Source Separation with PyTorch
+# Neural Vocoder with PyTorch

 <p align="center">
   <a href="#about">About</a> •